apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 ### Apache Ignite Ticket Registry

-The implementation of the [Apache Ignite ticket registry](../ticketing/Cassandra-Ticket-Registry.html) has internally changes its data structure to allow for proper indexing of ticket documents and their fields to assist with full-text searching.
+The implementation of the [Apache Ignite ticket registry](../ticketing/Cassandra-Ticket-Registry.html) has internally changed its data structure to allow for proper indexing of ticket documents and their fields to assist with full-text searching.

 ## Other Stuff

 - Locating SAML2 assertion consumer service URLs in the metadata is handled via a case-insensitive strategy.
 - Basic support for routing logs to [Fluentd](../logging/Logging-Fluentd.html) is now available.
-- The `aud` claim for OpenId Connect ID tokens or JWT access tokens can now be [controlled for each application](../authentication/OAuth-Authentication-Clients.html).
+- The `aud` claim for OpenID Connect ID tokens or JWT access tokens can now be [controlled for each application](../authentication/OAuth-Authentication-Clients.html).

 ## Library Upgrades